Squaar/EmployeeManager/README.md

-Create a file called transfile in the same directory as the jar and run 'java -jar mdumfo2_CS480HW4.jar database username password' where
+Create a file called transfile in the same directory as the jar and run

+`java -jar mdumfo2_CS480HW4.jar database username password`

--database is the name of the database you want to connect to.
+- database is the name of the database you want to connect to.
--username is your username for the database.
+- username is your username for the database.
--password is your password for the database.
+- password is your password for the database.